 - Cost plus contract – consenting to pay complete costs for materials and labor, in addition to contractor overhead and profit.
 Favoring highly uncertain or indeterminate scope of work, in addition to the labor, material and equipment similarly uncertain in nature.

-- Incentive contracts – The incentive contracts feature compensation based on the contracting and/or engineering performance in accord with an agreed target – schedule, quality, and budget.
-Incentive contracts commonly fall into one of two common categories: Fixed Price Incentive Contracts and Cost Reimbursement Incentive Contracts.
+- Incentive contracts – compensating performance based on agreed targets including schedule, quality, and/or budget.
+Commonly falling into one of two common categories: Fixed Price Incentive Contracts and Cost Reimbursement Incentive Contracts.

 - Percentage of construction contracts – basing compensation on a percentage of construction costs.
 Commonly used for engineering contracts.